redsnow32/SimulationPractice/simulator-practice/STEPS.md

 5. Create a .env file in the very root of your app so the server can access this app.
 You'll need to put both     your CONNECTION_STRING = for DB and PORT in this file for reference.
 You'll need to reference process.env      when invoking the strin and port within your server. require('dotenv').config() at the top of your file.

-6. Create a controller within your server file so it can communicate with your database.
+6. Create a controller folder within your server file so it can communicate with your database.
 You'll need to reference your controller within your server so it can reference your server and house all the functions there.
     -const ctrl = require('../db/ctrl/ctrl');
 7. Once the ctrl is created, you'll need to use module.exports={create: read: update: delete} all the functions